DTUWindEnergy/OptiWindNet/docs/index.rst

 Getting Started
 ---------------

-Ensure that the :ref:`Requirements`_ are met and follow the :ref:`Installation`_ instructions.
-Then check the :ref:`Quickstart`_ to begin using OptiWindNet.
+Ensure that the :ref:`Requirements` are met and follow the :ref:`Installation` instructions.
+Then check the :doc:`Quickstart <notebooks/Quickstart>` to begin using OptiWindNet.

 How to Cite